google/garf/docs/usage/exporters.md

       campaign
     FROM resource
 ```
+!!!important

-> To treat any field in SELECT statement as metric prefix with with `metric_`.
+    To treat any field in SELECT statement as metric prefix with with `metric_`.

 You need to explicitly specify source of API and path to config file to start exporting data.